Now that Denton PD has Narcan, will it help officers make more opioid arrests?

 Jones said it’s all too common for people to see a friend or family member experiencing an overdose and first try to hide their drugs or paraphernalia before calling the police.

-Besides, if you call 911 to report an overdose, paramedics are most likely to arrive first, because dispatchers route the fire department first on overdose calls.
+Besides, if you call 911 to report an overdose, paramedics are most likely to arrive first, because dispatchers route the fire department first on such calls.

 The police are carrying Narcan now in the off chance they are the first to find a person suffering from an overdose, Jones said.